 You can get cranberries fresh or frozen and in juice and concentrate forms.
 Dried berries are also available as tablets or capsules.
 Pure cranberry juice is very sour, so most juices contain a mixture of cranberries, sweeteners -- which may make the juice less healthy -- and vitamin C. Look for a brand of cranberry juice that has the lowest amount of added sugar or is sugar-free.

 Cranberry juice is considered safe for children to drink.
-However, there is not enough evidence to say what would be a safe dose for children prone to UTIs.
+However, there is not enough evidence to say what would be a safe dose for children who tend to get UTIs.
 A child with a UTI should be seen by a doctor.

 - Juice: Studies have used 3 or more fluid oz. of pure juice per day, or about 10 oz. of cranberry juice cocktail, for preventing UTIs.
 Ask your doctor about the right dose for you.